microsoft/copilot-camp/docs/pages/extend-m365-copilot/02-build-the-api.md

 If you've installed the [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer), you can examine and modify the application's data.
 The data is stored in Azure Table Storage, which in this case is running locally using the Azurite emulator.

-Within the Azure Storage Explorer, open the "Emulator & Attached" selection and pick the "(Emulator - Default Ports)" collection; then drill down to "Tables".
+Within the Azure Storage Explorer, open the "Emulator & Attached" selection and pick the "(Emulator: Default Ports)" collection; then drill down to "Tables".
 You shold see 3 tables:

   * **Consultant:** This table stores details about Trey Research consultants
   * **Project:** This table stores details about Trey Research projects